muggy8/improbable/from-me-to-me/UIb4kVxn.md

 At Mikay's demand, I left the fireplace and went over to the table.

-"You did a good job starting the fire however" Mikay aplauded as I sat down.
+"You did a good job starting the fire however" Mikay applauded as I sat down.

 "Eh?
-Well I sometimes end up on cooking duty for my party in the past so I know my way aroud a fireplace."
+Well I sometimes end up on cooking duty for my party in the past so I know my way around a fireplace."

 "Really?
-You elven younglings are much more experianced in life than I would have thought."
+You elven younglings are much more experienced in life than I would have thought."

 "Oh, uh thanks, I think.
 I'm just not used to other humanoids being not as tough."